mvolkmann/blog/src/swift/project-structure.md

 - Extensions

-  This group contains files that define extensions to builtin structs like `Date`, `String`, and `View`.
+  This group contains files that define extensions to built-in structs like `Date`, `String`, and `View`.
   These tend to be copied from project to project as they evolve.
   The names of files in this group should end with "Extension".